|Últimos 5 Años||-||-||-||-||-||-||-||-||-||-||-|

 |Año||Equipo||LG||VB||HIP||Pro. de vel. del lanzamiento||Pro. de distancia (pies)||Pro. de vel. generada (mph)||Pro. del ángulo del lanzamiento (deg)||Pro. de altura (pies)|

-Red Sox designated hitter David Ortiz went 2-for-4 with a two-run homer on Friday against the Yankees.
+Red Sox DH David Ortiz went 2-for-4 with a two-run homer and a double on Thursday against the Rockies.

 |1999||Salt Lake City||PCL|